rkolbi/My_Mars2Pro_Accessories/Tools_&_Information/my-mariner-configs/readme.md

 -Download and install [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Run the Putty Application.
 Enter `raspberrypi.local` as the address you wish to connect to in Putty.
 Click OK/Yes if you get a security warning.
 When prompted on a black terminal window, enter `pi` as your username and `raspberry` as your password.

-$`sudo raspi-config`: system options -> Password (enter a new password), system options -> hostname (enter mariner), advanced options -> expand filesystem, Finish -> reboot
+$`sudo raspi-config`: system options -> Password (enter a new password), system options -> hostname (enter `mariner`), advanced options -> expand filesystem, Finish -> reboot

--Close Putty, wait a few minutes for rPi to reboot, Open Putty, use `mariner` as address to connect to, and use pi as username and new password as just changed.
+-Close Putty, wait a few minutes for rPi to reboot, Open Putty, use `mariner` or  `mariner.local` as address to connect to, and use pi as username and new password as just changed.

 $`sudo apt-get update`